FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

 Docker Implementation:

-In terms of docker implementation, each program has there own docker image associated with it.
+In terms of docker implementation, each program has their own docker image associated with it (except auto_gen_wrld).
 If you notice, there is a Dockerfile.base and a Dockerfile.child file rather than the standard one Dockerfile per directory.
 The Dockerfile.base and entrypoint.sh are just for setting up the program to run as a local user vs root.
 Even though that a docker container is used for isolation, it's insecure to run as root.